temporalio/documentation/CONTRIBUTING.md

 Any build issues are logged to your console.
 Fix all build issues before submitting a PR.

+## Retrieving documents from the CLI repository

+The `cli` repository contains a tool that automatically generates the reference documents for this feature.
+These documents will be updated per CLI release.

+To get the documents, run `yarn assemble --cli`.

 ## When you submit a Pull Request

 A deployment preview is available for each build in the Pull Request.